styx7659/excel2json/README.md

 ## Warning
-1. Too many VLOOKUP formula use in excel data can cause poor performance
+1. It would cause poor performance if you have too many VLOOKUP formula
-2. Empty cell will be removed parent level of json hierarchy
+2. Empty cell will be ignored
 3. Not supports all of formulas.
-To find which formula excel2json supports read this page first (https://poi.apache.org/spreadsheet/formula.html) because excel2json implements by Apache POI projects
+To find which formula excel2json supports read this page first (https://poi.apache.org/spreadsheet/formula.html) because excel2json implements on top of Apache POI projects.